Benzinga Cannabis Hour Recap: The Importance Of Partnerships, Trustworthy Products, Being Recession-Proof | Benzinga

 Monaco confirmed they had over a thousand participants in the offering.

-"Having close to 1,500 shareholders at gauge creates a phenomenal backdrop and army that's supporting the company," he explained.
+"Having close to 1,500 shareholders at Gage creates a phenomenal backdrop and army that's supporting the company," he explained.

 Vertical Integration As A Good For Brand-Building